 Ever wish you could reorganize your garden after seeing how the mature plants look?
 Here’s a clever way to do it.
 You’ll need a bunch of pots of the same size, so they’ll nest in each other.
 Put your plants in doubled pots, and then bury them at ground level.
 Whenever you want a change, lift out the top pot and put in a different one.
 This method is also really slick for bringing plants indoors over the winter.
 This method is great for quickly changing out seasonal plants, and allows for easy experimentation with color and placement of plants and flowers.

 To edge your lawn, garden, or flowerbed, lay down a 2×6.
 While holding the board with your foot, drive a flat garden spade along the board’s edge.
 Move the board as needed to create a clean, straight line.

 Do you have a hard time starting seeds or cuttings?
-Try soda bottle greenhouses.
+Try soda bottle mini greenhouses.
 Cut the bottom off 2-liter soda bottles and remove the labels.
 Each seed gets its own micro greenhouse!
 Remove the greenhouses once the seeds have germinated and cuttings are rooted.